-Note: the above is only an approximate outline.
+Evaluation: Final grade is based on: Term Work (50%): 3 term tests Final Exam (50%): two-hour closed book exam based on the whole term note: the above is only an approximate outline.
 It is your responsibility to keep up with what is being done in class and with any changes announced in class.